Tiffany Trump Ripped For Her Appearance & Her Speech Following Pride Event In Florida

 Tiffany added that people reach out to her all the time, asking how she could possibly defend her father’s viewpoints when so many of her closest friends are members of the LGBTQ community.
 Unfortunately, she asked a question that she never ended up answering.
 The Georgetown alum kept referring back to the point that she knows her dad and what he stands for.

-She also noted in her speech that one of her best friends died from AIDS complications and that President Trump alleged there will be a cure for the disease in 10 years.
+She also noted in her speech that one of her best friends died from AIDS complications and that Trump alleged there will be a cure for the disease in 10 years.

 A second matter some took issue with was her appearance.
-Tiffany opted for a tight pink dress which was rather lowcut.
+Tiffany opted for a tight pink dress which was rather low-cut.
 She also bounced out onto the stage and blew kisses to the applauding crowd.

 “Tell me this doesn’t have a real ‘drunk bridesmaid didn’t know she had to give a speech’ vibe,” one Twitter user wrote.